theowenyoung/archive-actionsflow/.github/PULL_REQUEST_TEMPLATE.md

   Where is this feature or API documented?

   - If docs exist:
     - Update any references, if relevant.
-This includes Guides and Gatsby Internals docs.
+This includes Guides and Actionsflow Internals docs.
   - If no docs exist:
     - Create a stub for documentation including bullet points for how to use the feature, code snippets (including from happy path tests), etc.
-  - Tag @gatsbyjs/learning for review, pairing, polishing of the documentation -->
+-->

 ## Related Issues